HackYourFuture-CPH/curriculum/i-am-a-new-teacher.md

 - Q: **Will I be teaching all by myself?**
 A: No, teaching always happens in pairs.
 This allows for less pressure on the individual, split responsibility and a broader perspective for our students.

+- Q: **Do I have to teach exactly like it says in the repo?**
+A: No, you can basically teach however you best see fit.
+We have learning goals we want to complete in each module and that the next module builds on, but that's about all that is set.
+You also don't need to reinvent the wheel about how to teach, all the material is there if you prefer to follow existing instructions.

 - Q: **When do the classes take place?**
 A: Sundays 12:00 - 16:00